Teaching and learning

 • Activities that will encourage the little ones to engage with the story outside of the pages and in a more hands-on, interactive way

-Here are 8 Where the Wild Things Are activities that you can do at your setting, after reading aloud the classic children’s book.
-These activities will further engage the children and add more interactive, engaging learning in addition to listening.
+Here are 8 Where the Wild Things Are activities that you can do at your setting after reading aloud the classic children’s book - you can create a bit of wild things play centre.
+These activities will further engage the children and add more interactive learning in addition to listening.

 Where the Wild Things Are Activities